 Oxygen is enemy to fungus.
 As your skin heals and your nail grows out, wear flip-flops around the house and go barefoot outside.
 Wearing socks right after applying the Tea Tree and aloe vera is okay, as it will help keep the recipe from evaporating as quickly.

 You also might consider using nail polish on your nails until it grows out.
 I had avoided using nail polish for over a decade now due to their chemical content, but I recently discovered some companies now make nail polish without cancer-causing chemicals.
-There are several options out there, but the one I am currently using is Suncoat.
-You can find Suncoat on amazon and on Vitacost (new customers can get a $10 coupon by clicking here).
+There are several options out there, but the one I prefer is Essie.
+Essie brand nail polish is DBP, toluene and formaldehyde free.
+You can find it locally or find Essie on amazon.

 Questions you may have about this recipe